Diagnosis & Management of Celiac Disease

 Newer therapeutic modalities are being studied in clinical trials, but are not yet approved for use in practice.
 Given the incomplete response of many patients to a GFD-free diet as well as the difficulty of adherence to the GFD over the long term, development of new effective therapies for symptom control and reversal of inflammation and organ damage are needed.
 The prevalence of celiac disease is increasing worldwide and many patients with celiac disease remain undiagnosed, highlighting the need for improved strategies in the future for the optimal detection of patients.

-Specific diagnostic and treatment criteria are discussed in detail here.
+Specific diagnostic and treatment criteria are discussed in the full article.